Why It Exists

 Cons of PostgreSQL

-- Vertical scaling has limits
+- Vertical scaling hits a wall eventually

-- Write-heavy workloads can struggle without tuning
+- Write-heavy workloads need careful tuning

-- Replication is asynchronous by default
+- Replication is async by default

 - Sharding requires extensions like Citus

-- VACUUM overhead for long-running transactions
+- VACUUM overhead bites you during long-running transactions

 When to Use PostgreSQL

-- Need strong consistency and ACID transactions
+- You need strong consistency and ACID transactions

 - Complex relational data with joins